Ingle & Rhode: Environment

 Florence Massey wrote for Vogue magazine in 2009 that:

 The successful film Blood Diamond highlighted the corruption and exploitation that can be involved in the diamond trade—the reason it is so important for jewellers to make sure that their diamonds are fairly traded and let the public know that they are taking the necessary steps to deliver ethically sound pieces.
 One jeweller doing just that is Ingle and Rhode in Mayfair, London.

-In 2007, Ingle and Rhode were buying its gold from EcoAndina, based in Argentina, which nonprofit organisation had policies "to sustain village economies, introduce energy, irrigation and solar power systems, and to gather the gold the traditional way, by panning, the Independent said.
+In 2007, Ingle and Rhode bought its gold from EcoAndina, based in Argentina, which nonprofit organisation had policies "to sustain village economies, introduce energy, irrigation and solar power systems, and to gather the gold the traditional way, by panning, the Independent said.
 "That cuts out the use of toxic substances."